forcedotcom/source-deploy-retrieve/src/Presets.md

 Each child of PermissionSet that is a repeated xml element (ex: ClassAccesses) is saved as a separate file Simple fields (ex: `description`, `userLicense`) remain in the top-level `myPS.permissionset-meta.xml`

 FieldPermissions for all objects are in the same folder (they're not in sub-folders by object).
-This is intentional--I wanted subfolders but couldn't get it to work well.
+This is intentional

 ## `decomposePermissionSetBeta2`